Translocation of a single Arg9 peptide across a DOPC/DOPG(4:1) model membrane using the weighted ensemble method: Results

-Fig. \ref{fig6} shows the potential of mean force(pmf) along the translocation path of Arg$_9$.
-The WESTPA package provides the free energy based on the WE simulation data without applying any biased potential \cite{westpa}.
-We have obtained five pmf profiles (Fig. S3) from five WE simulations (WE1 $\sim$ WE5) at different bin boundaries and combined them to connect to each other.
-One can compare the slope of each free energy in Fig. \ref{fig6}.
-When Arg$_9$ approaches the bottom of the membrane (e.g., the WE4 \& WE5 simulations), the potential energy barrier decreases compared with those in the hydrophobic core (e.g., the WE2 \& WE3 simulations).
+Fig. \ref{fig6} shows the potential of mean force(pmf) along the translocation path of Arg$_9$ using the umbrella sampling.
+We have 49 windows and sampled 140 ns data at each window.
+We discarded the first 20 ns data and analyzed the rest of the data (120 ns) for the free energy calculation.
+In the figure legend, 20 ns means that we collected the data between 0 to 20 ns (after discarding the first 20 ns data), 40 means 0 to 40 ns data, and so on.
+The pmf plots show convergence, and the error bars in each plot are getting smaller when increasing the number of data points.
+The details of the umbrella sampling are given in the Methods section.
+When Arg$_9$ approaches the bottom of the membrane (e.g., the WE4 \& WE5 simulations), the slope of the free energy curve decreases compared with that in the hydrophobic core (e.g., the WE2 \& WE3 simulations).
 During the WE4 \& WE5 simulations, the penetration depth is drastically increased, and the number of transported water molecules increases.
-Our simulation confirms the previous simulations \cite{Yesylevskyy2009,Huang2013} that the potential energy barrier becomes lower in the presence of the water pore.
-The total free energy barrier from the upper solution to the bottom of the lower leaflet is about 1,000 kT.
-The translocation of single Arg$_9$ across the DOPC/DOPG(4:1) membrane is energetically unfavorable even though the water molecules decrease the energy barrier.
+Our simulation confirms the previous simulations \cite{Yesylevskyy2009,Huang2013} that the slope of the potential of mean force becomes smaller in the presence of the water pore.
+The total free energy barrier from the upper solution to the bottom of the lower leaflet is about 70 kcal/mol.
+Therefore, the translocation of single Arg$_9$ across the DOPC/DOPG(4:1) membrane is energetically unfavorable even though the water molecules decrease the energy barrier.